bempp/bempp-legacy/doc/misc/README.complex.txt

 Some issues for further consideration:

-1. At present, objects with different ResultType cannot be used together (e.g. arithmetic operations between LinearOperators with different ResultType are not defined; similarly, a linear operator cannot act on a GridFunction with a different ResultType).
+1. At present, objects with different ResultType cannot be used together (e.g. arithmetic operations between BoundaryOperators with different ResultType are not defined; similarly, a linear operator cannot act on a GridFunction with a different ResultType).
 This means in particular that integral operators with complex-valued kernels (and hence a complex ResultType) need to be used in combination with identity operators with complex ResultType.
 I don't think this is a serious problem.

-2. The explicit dependence of high-level classes such as LinearOperator and GridFunction on BasisFunctionType is somewhat unsatisfactory, since this type reveals itself in their public interface only very weakly (via the Space<BasisFunctionType> type of arguments passed into their constructors).
+2. The explicit dependence of high-level classes such as BoundaryOperator and GridFunction on BasisFunctionType is somewhat unsatisfactory, since this type reveals itself in their public interface only very weakly (via the Space<BasisFunctionType> type of arguments passed into their constructors).
 We